China cuts banks' reserve ratios, frees up $126 billion for loans as economy slows

 Analysts say China’s economic growth has likely cooled further this quarter from a near 30-year low of 6.2% in April-June.
 Morgan Stanley says it is now tracking the lower end of the government’s full-year target range of around 6-6.5%.

-The central bank is also widely expected to cut one or more of its key policy interest rates in coming weeks — for the first time in four years — as it works to reduce corporate funding costs.
+The central bank is also widely expected to cut one or more of its key policy interest rates in mid-September — for the first time in four years — as it works to reduce corporate funding costs.

 “I think it’s very likely they will cut the LPR (loan prime rate) by about 5-10 bps later this month.
 I also expect another RRR cut of 50 bps by the end of this year,” Macquarie’s Hu said.